Taï National Park

-The Taï Forest reserve was created in 1926, and promoted to national park status in 1972.
-It was recognized as a UNESCO biosphere reserve in 1978, and added to the list of Natural World Heritage Sites in 1982.
+The Taï Forest reserve was created in 1926 and promoted to national park status in 1972.
+It was recognized as a UNESCO biosphere reserve in 1978 and added to the list of Natural World Heritage Sites in 1982.

 The Taï Forest is a natural reservoir of the Ebola virus.
-The World Health Organization has expressed concern over the proximity of this reservoir to the International Airport at Abidjan.
+The World Health Organization has expressed concern over the proximity of this reservoir to Félix-Houphouët-Boigny International Airport at Abidjan.